-For one of our studies we found that this explanation could account for 25.3% of the variation in how people estimated their smartphone usage.
-This has wide ramifications for the psychological research into smartphone ‘addiction’.
+For one of our studies, we found that this explanation could account for 25.3% of the variation in how people estimated their smartphone usage.
+This has wide ramifications for psychological research into smartphone 'addiction’.

 Another app that we are currently developing will manage the data collection of electrical brain activity via an EEG (openBCI).
 This will enable researchers to reliably monitor the neurological activity of individuals outside of the laboratory setting.
 Researchers will be able to study how the neurology of individuals changes from day to day, which will provide significant implications for psychological research as a whole.

 As part of CREST’s commitment to open access research, this text is available under a Creative Commons BY-NC-SA 4.0 licence.
 Please refer to our Copyright page for full details.

 IMAGE CREDITS: Copyright ©2023 R. Stevens / CREST (CC BY-SA 4.0)